Voilett-Roze/asus/Using-ipset.md

 * dynamically update iptables rules against IP addresses or ports without a significant performance penalty;
 * express complex IP address and port based rulesets with one single iptables rule and benefit from the speed of IP sets.

-> **NOTE:** _Peer Guardian scripts on this page supports only IPSET 4.x that will result in scripts not working on newer routers with IPSET 6.x_
+> **NOTE:** _Peer Guardian scripts on this page supports only IPSET 4.x that will result in scripts not working on newer routers with IPSET 6.x.
+If you want to use IPSET 6.x for Peer Guardian and/or other block lists from [iblocklist.com] (https://www.iblocklist.com/lists), you can check out [this] (https://www.snbforums.com/threads/iblocklist-com-generic-ipset-loader-for-ipset-v6-and-v4.37976/) thread_

 # Tor, Countries, M$ Telemetry, BruteForceLogins Block
 Supports both IPSET 4 and 6